-Lilacs (Syringa vulgaris) are striking specimen plants with their early-blooming lacy blossoms that exude a sweet perfume.
-You’ll find cultivars with blue, pink, purple and other color blossoms.
+Lilacs (Syringa vulgaris) are striking specimen plants with their early blooming, lacy blossoms that exude a sweet perfume.
+You’ll find cultivars with blue, pink, purple, and other colorful blossoms.
 However lovely the flowers are, the shrub’s short blooming season can be disappointing.
-Careful selection of lilac bush companions in the garden can help fill the gap.
+A careful selection of lilac bush companions in the garden can help fill the gap.
 For tips on what to plant with lilac bushes, read on.

 Lilac Companion Plants

 If you are wondering what to plant with lilac bushes, you may be surprised at the large selection of lilac companion plants.
 Companion plants for lilac bushes are plants that either look good near lilacs or else complement the lilacs in some way.

 When it comes to companion planting with lilacs, spring-flowering bulbs are among the top choices for many gardeners.
 They make a natural choice to plant as companion plants for lilac bushes because they bloom at the same time.

 You’ll find many attractive spring bulbs to fill up the area near your lilac bush as lilac companion plants.
 Bulb plants like daffodils, tulips, grape hyacinth, and peonies multiply and naturalize.
 Plant enough of them and you’ll never weed in the area again.